 Beginner intro (2 minutes)

-groupPolicy: "allowlist"). - Replies require a mention unless you explicitly disable mention gating.
+groupPolicy: "allowlist"); group senders are blocked until allowlisted. - Replies require a mention unless you disable mention gating for a group.

 TL;DR